sheinbergon/jna-aac-encoder/README.md

 ```

 #### Limitations
-Currently, only pcm_s16le WAV input is supported.
-That means:
+Currently, only pcm_s16le WAV input is supported, meaning:
 * Sample size - 16 bit(signed)
 * WAV format - PCM
 * Byte order - Little Endian

-While this also seems to the common raw-audio formatting,
+While this seems to the common raw-audio formatting, it's important
-providing input audio with different formatting will cause the
+to note that providing input audio with different formatting will cause
-encoding process to fail.
+the encoding process to fail.

-Additional limitations:
+Additional restrictions:
 * A maximum of 6 audio input/output channels
 * Only AAC-LC(**L**ow **C**omplaxity) encoding profile is suuported